brice-v/blue/README.md

 evaluated)

 Environment Variables:
-DISABLE_HTTP_SERVER_DEBUG   set to true to disable the gofiber
+DISABLE_AGENT_LISTENER      set to true to disable gops listener from
-                            http route path printing and message BLUE_INSTALL_PATH           set to the path where the blue src is
+                            running this makes the 'ps' command non functional DISABLE_HTTP_SERVER_DEBUG   set to true to disable the gofiber http route path printing and message BLUE_INSTALL_PATH           set to the path where the blue src is